 We expect politeness from other people and therefore should want to give the same to others.

-A local general store provided to be a good place to get good advice about crossing the Uganda border, specifically how pedestrians cross differently and times they are open.
+A local general store proved to be a good place to get advice about crossing the Uganda border, specifically how pedestrians cross differently and times they are open.

 Here are some practical ways to set your attitude up for success:

-- Be prepared: If you have the right paperwork (VISA, proof of vaccinations, passport, vehicle documents, list of gear you have, etc.) you will be much less stressed and nervous.
-We talk often here at Option Gray that preparedness and how/when something does go wrong, being more prepared gives you options.
+- Be prepared: If you have the right paperwork (VISA, proof of vaccinations, passport, vehicle documents, list of gear you have, etc.) you will be much less stressed and nervous about the crossing.
+Here at Option Gray we often talk about preparedness and how this preparation gives you options if/when something does go wrong.
 One of the worst things you can do at a border is not have the paperwork you need.
 Online research and talking to embassies and other travelers ahead of time to get a idea of different scenarios that can happen, can help you identify and think through the "what ifs"

 - Know the rules: When is the border open?
 Is it open on both sides?
 This is usually information you can find prior to arriving.
+However, sometimes you will not be able to find this information.
 There will always be surprises, but getting as much information as you can ahead of time adds to your feeling of preparedness.
 Can you skip the lines of fuel trucks, like we were able to do here in Uganda?
 We found out by asking a shop owner in Busia after we purchased some basics from him.
-Asking around can sometimes save you a lot of hassle, although rules for foreigners are always different than locals (which you should always assume because that's how it is in your native country as well)
+Asking around can sometimes save you a lot of hassle, although rules for foreigners are always different than locals (which you should always assume because that's how it probably is in your native country as well)

-- Be fed: Just like lack of sleep, being on a full stomach can give you much more patience than if you are really hungry and find out you're facing another delay
+- Be well fed: Just like having a full night of sleep, being on a full stomach can give you much more patience than if you are really hungry and find out you're facing another delay

 - Use the restroom: Having to use the restroom can interrupt the process and therefore be an irritant to the people getting you through.
 Even worse, if you can't get to one, you can be in a world of hurt